Ferrari 330 GT Nembo Spider

 - Offered for sale at No Reserve to benefit the East Anglian Air Ambulance Service

-Richard Allen never drove chassis 5805GT in anger but nonetheless had it road registered as 'BPR 455B'.
+Richard Allen never drove chassis 5805GT in anger, but nonetheless had it road registered as 'BPR 455B'.
 The 'NMB 64' plates it wears in many of the accompanying photos were for show purposes only.
-Still very smart several decades after its rebirth, the Ferrari possesses a current MOT certificate valid until October 2017.
+Still looking very smart in its lustrous metallic blue paintwork with tan interior, several years after its reconstruction, the Ferrari possesses a current MOT certificate valid until October 2017.

 Imperial War Museum Duxford